 To be a good HR coordinator, you should be an excellent written and verbal communicator.
 You’ll need strong organizational skills to maintain clean, orderly records and a meticulous attention to detail to ensure those records are accurate.
-You should be able to multitask effectively, as you’ll often be required to stay on top of many different directives at once.
+You should be able to multitask effectively, as you’ll often be required to stay on top of many different directives simultaneously.

-Companies are looking for HR coordinators who can leverage technology to do their jobs more efficiently, so a strong knowledge of HR apps and software is a plus.
+Employers look for HR coordinators who can leverage technology to do their jobs more efficiently, so a strong knowledge of HR apps and software is a plus.

 They may assist other departments with conducting performance evaluations, participate in disciplinary meetings and step in as a neutral party to aid in conflict resolution.
 HR generalists oversee the activities of lower-level staffers like HR assistants and admins.

 Being a “people person” is a must to succeed in an HR generalist role, as much of your day will be spent dealing with employees and various company leaders.
-You should also have a strong grasp of workplace ethics and labor laws, as you’ll often be called upon to provide guidance in establishing personnel-related policies.
+You should also have a firm grasp of workplace ethics and labor laws, as you’ll often be called upon to provide guidance in establishing personnel-related policies.

 As this HR job title suggests, this is a role that focuses specifically on recruiting talent.
-A recruiter manages the full scope of talent acquisition activities: identifying hiring needs, writing job listings, advertising job openings, sourcing candidates through various channels, screening applicants, conducting interviews and weighing in on hiring decisions.
+A recruiter manages the full scope of talent acquisition activities: identifying hiring needs, writing job listings, advertising job openings, sourcing candidates through various channels, screening applicants, conducting interviews, and weighing in on hiring decisions.

 Just as a recruiter focuses specifically on recruiting, a benefits administrator zeroes in on benefits.
-This role is responsible for the management and day-to-day operations of an organization’s group benefits offerings, including health insurance, dental and vision insurance, disability, workers compensation and retirement packages.
+This role is responsible for the management and day-to-day operations of an organization’s group benefits offerings, including health insurance, dental and vision insurance, disability, workers’ compensation, and retirement packages.

 Finally, a benefits administrator plans for the future, reviewing both short- and long-term projections for needs and making recommendations to leadership for how to modify the organization’s benefits programs accordingly.

 This metrics-focused position collects and analyzes the company’s HR data and uses it to make actionable recommendations that will strengthen recruiting, increase retention and lower costs.
-An HR analyst relies on a number of data sources, including human resource information systems (HRIS), payroll software, applicant tracking systems, employee and candidate surveys, industry trends, government labor statistics and more.
+An HR analyst relies on a number of data sources, including human resource information systems (HRIS), payroll software, applicant tracking systems, employee and candidate surveys, industry trends, government labor statistics, and more.
 They may make recommendations for adding additional data sources as needed.

-If you love numbers, trends and metrics, you may be a prime candidate for an HR analyst role.
+If you love numbers, trends, and metrics, you may be a prime candidate for an HR analyst role.
 Strong candidates for this position must be proficient in gathering data, which requires a working knowledge of various software programs as well as tools like Microsoft Excel for producing reports.
 Companies are looking to hire HR analysts who can help them use data to overcome recruiting challenges, so strong analytical and problem-solving skills are a necessity.

 This management-level role supervises the staff of the HR department and reports to the organization’s C-suite on human resource topics.
 The HR director is tasked with running their department smoothly and cost-effectively while providing direction to management on issues of staffing, compensation, benefits, employee development, and labor relations.

 A good HR director brings a broad-level focus to the role, helping to develop initiatives that promote the company’s larger goals in terms of culture and staffing.
-They play heavily in developing and implementing HR programs like onboarding, training, employee guidelines, equal opportunity programs, record-keeping and documentation.
+They play heavily in developing and implementing HR programs like onboarding, training, employee guidelines, equal opportunity programs, record-keeping, and documentation.